gitexa/sigmund/README.md

 where higher values indicate less complex speech:

 <img src="https://render.githubusercontent.com/render/math?math=\text{FRE}_\text{german} = 180 - \frac{\text{total words}}{\text{total sentences}} - (58.5 \times \frac{\text{total syllables}}{\text{total words}})">

+#### Talking Turns
+To represent the talking turns each paragraph for each person is count together.
+The ratio of both numbers describes the dialog distribution.
+Is the ratio closer to 1, the dialog is distributed more evenly between the partners.
+However shorter sentences indicating only an agreement or disagreement are not counted in, as they are not really talking over the speech.

+#### Agreement-Score
+The Agreement-Score shows how often the partners agree oder disagree to each other.
+This feature is extracted by analizing the words in the first sentence of a paragraph.
+If the words show disagreement like in: "nein, trotzdem, aber" ; the paragraph is counted as 1 disagreement.
+At the end, the ratio of "Number of disagreements" to "Number of all paragraphs" is calculated.

 ### Content Features
 ## Current code State